ronaldbradford/mysql-security-tutorial/README.md

 Vagrant Commands
 ================

-Vagrant enables you to quickly provision a Virtual Machines (VM) to demonstrate the different MySQL variants and versions.
+Vagrant enables you to quickly provision a Virtual Machine (VM) to demonstrate the different MySQL variants and versions.
 Vagrant can use different products to create VMs.
-In these examples VirtualBox is used for convinence.
+In these examples the open source VirtualBox is used for convinence.

 To launch a VM: